MarinHure/Blob_Detectron/README.md

-## detectionLiens(positions, positionLiens, seuil, marge):
+## detectionLiens(positions, linkPositions, seuil, marge):

 This function detects whether a link exists between two nodes using the previously generated lists.

 Params:

     - positions: A dictionary containing the positions (x, y) of each node.
-    - positionLiens: A dictionary containing the positions (x, y) of each link.
+    - linkPositions: A dictionary containing the positions (x, y) of each link.
     - seuil: The threshold for link detection.
     - marge: A margin for positioning the link.